Frederick-Iyela/web-app/PROPOSAL.md

 #### Demotivations

-- Anne gives up a easily, especially when games are challenging.
+- Anne gives up easily, especially when games are challenging.